sindresorhus/awesome/awesome.md

 ## Only awesome is awesome

 Research if the stuff you're including is actually awesome.
 Only put stuff on the list that you or another contributor can personally recommend.
-You would rather leave stuff out than include too much.
+You should rather leave stuff out than include too much.

 ## Awesome badge